Taptiive/goSellix/README.md

 # goSellix
-Golang binding for the official e-commerce Sellix API This project is still on development.
+Golang binding for the official e-commerce Sellix API.
+This project is still on development.

 # License